jlursenbach/CPSC-362-summer-group/assignment 1 guidelines.md

 ### Requirements for this assignment

-One of the features of the portfolio management system, **feature #1, is “Customers select a stock from the Dow Jones index for detailed information about the stock for analysis.”.**
+One of the features of the portfolio management system:

+**feature #1, is “Customers select a stock from the Dow Jones index for detailed information about the stock for analysis.”.**

 1. Analyze the features and identify all the requirements to implement this feature, such as getting stock data (e.g., from Yahoo Finance), finding out a list of stocks in Dow Jones, and